Albuquerque insurance bad faith lawyers helping clients fight wrongful claim denials and secure fair compensation. Take Action for Justice.

 At Collins & Collins P.C., we handle bad faith claims on a contingency fee basis.
 This means we do not charge hourly fees.
 We only get paid if we recover compensation for you.
 If the court orders fee-shifting, the insurer may even be responsible for our legal fees.

-Call us at (505) 242-5958 or fill out our consultation form for a free, confidential review by an experienced Albuquerque bad faith attorney.
+Do not let the 4-year clock run out on your rights.
+Call us or fill out our consultation form for a no-obligation, confidential review by an experienced Albuquerque bad-faith attorney.

 We simplify complex legal matters by providing clear, concise, and accurate answers to your most pressing questions.